 - the cost accountant

-Paying US design consultants by the hour to stay in China for months on end quickly becomes very expensive as you can imagine.
+As you can imagine, paying US design consultants by the hour to stay in China for months on end quickly becomes very expensive.

 Factories Never Prioritize Product Design

 Here are three examples of how Chinese factories don’t prioritize product design: